JakeLee13/Demographics-and-SAT-Scores/README.md

 Here we look High School data from New York to determine what demographic factors affect scores for standardized tests.
 The results have country-wide implications to revamp our testing techniques.

-See Jupyter Notebook File above to see the analysis and results
+See Jupyter Notebook File above inside Analyzing NYC High School Data to see the analysis and results